Hélène Picard

-Hélène Picard, born Hélène Dumarc on October 1, 1873, in Toulouse and died on February 1, 1945, in Paris, was a French poet.
+Hélène Picard (born Hélène Dumarc, 1 October 1873 – 1 February 1945) was a French poet.

 Hélène Picard first attracted attention in her native region, where she worked with poets and received two prizes from the Académie des Jeux floraux de Toulouse.
 Settling in Privas, Ardèche, she published her first book in 1903, La Feuille morte, a lyrical drama that went unnoticed on the national literary scene.
 She came to prominence in 1904, when Femina magazine organized a tournament for women poets, which she won with a poem in homage to George Sand and established her in the public eye.
 After two successive failures to win national prizes in 1906, she published a collection the following year, L'Instant éternel, which won critical acclaim and the Archon-Despérouses prize.
 Alongside Lucie Delarue-Mardrus, Renée Vivien, Anna de Noailles, and Marie Dauguet, Picard was one of the most prominent women poets of the time, in a period that saw the publication of many works written by women.
 Her success was short-lived, however: she published a limited edition collection for her friends in the Ardèche, Petite ville, Beau pays (1907), followed by Fresques (1908) and Souvenirs d'enfance in two volumes (1911 and 1913) with a Parisian publisher, which went unnoticed.

 She left Ardèche around 1919 and moved to Paris, where she became Colette's secretary.
 The two began a close friendship that lasted until Picard's death.
 Colette had a strong influence on the poet, whom she housed and supported financially and emotionally; but Picard also advised the novelist.
 She published a novel in 1923, Sabbat, with a preface by Colette.
 An unrequited passion for Francis Carco inspired her last collection, Pour un mauvais garçon, published in 1927, which broke with the style of her early poems and was praised by critics for its originality.

 Depressed and suffering from severe rheumatism, Picard gradually shut herself away, never leaving her apartment.
 She died on February 1, 1945.
 In the days following her death, Colette devotes herself to an article in her honor, which appears in La Revue de Paris, then in L'Étoile Vesper.
 She received several awards during her lifetime, including the Prix Archon-Despérouses, the Prix Botta, and the Prix Renaissance, and was made a Chevalier de la Légion d'Honneur.

 Her style can be divided into two periods: while she initially praised country life and its simplicity with poems in classical form, after she arrived in Paris she adopted a more original and innovative style, using the capital's bars and unfriendly neighborhoods as her backdrop.
 Throughout her career, she also evoked themes of melancholy, idealism, and love, sometimes with an erotic dimension.